This story has been updated.

-The country watched as several NFL players and owners throughout the league either kneeled or locked arms during national anthem performances in solidarity against President Trump’s call to fire protesting players.
+In recent years, the country has watched as several NFL players and owners throughout the league either kneeled or locked arms during national anthem performances in solidarity against President Trump’s call to fire protesting players.

-To those who chose to kneel or lock arms during the “Star-Spangled Banner,” the act protested perceived social injustices against African-Americans, such as the incidents of unarmed black people being shot by police.
+To those who choose to kneel or lock arms during the “Star-Spangled Banner,” the act protests perceived social injustices against African-Americans, such as the incidents of unarmed black people being shot by police.

-In Trump’s eyes, the act showed a lack of patriotism and disrespect to the American flag.
+To Trump and NFL commissioner Roger Goodell, the act shows a lack of patriotism and disrespect to the American flag.

 The U.S. flag code's "Respect for Flag" section (Title 4, Chapter 1, Section 8) lists the dos and don'ts for respecting the American flag−neither kneeling nor standing during the national anthem is included under the section.